theRealAph/ScopeLocals/README.md

 multiple capability requests (e.g. `Identity.canOpen()` in the running example, would probably be one of several checks along with other tests such as `Identity.canUpdate()` etc).
-Using scoped values directly, as suggested here, would require a separate ScopedValue for each capability.
+Using scoped values directly, as suggested here, would require a separate ScopedValue to answer yes or no (i.e. is it bound or unbound) for each capability.

-Also, realistically there is likely to be a need to support enumerated ands, potentially, sorted ranges for capabilities (e.g `Identity.inGroup(Identity.GROUP_B1)`, `Identity.exceeds(Identity.BEGINNER)`, etc).
+Also, realistically a capability model is likely to be a need to support enumerated and, potentially, sorted ranges for capabilities (e.g `Identity.inGroup(Identity.GROUP_B1)`, `Identity.exceeds(Identity.BEGINNER)`, etc).

-So, although scoped values can in theory be used to implement capabilties directly simply by virtue of being bound, in practice their primary use in any capability sytem will be to deliver a capability object like `Identity` securely and directly from caller to nested callee without it being visible to, and substitutable by, intremediate callers.
-Suggesting the example below is the way to go looks to me like it will be promoting an anti-pattern.
-It also fails to explain the value and utility of the likely use pattern.
+So, although scoped values can in theory be used to implement capabilities directly, simply by virtue of being unbound or bound, in practice their primary use in any capability sytem will be to deliver a capability object like `Identity` securely and directly from caller to nested callee without it being visible to, and risk being substitutable by, intermediate callers.
+Suggesting the example below is the way to go looks to be promoting an anti-pattern.
+As a result, it also fails to explain the value and utility of the likely use pattern.
 ```

+A scoped value provides a simple and robust implementation of a [capability].
+The owner of a `ScopedValue` typically guards it in in a field with appropriately restricted access, such as a `private` `static` `final`.
+A `ScopedValue` object is typically not widely shared.

 For example, suppose a framework allows running certain operations only in contexts where a user name is defined.
 This could be enforced as follows: